 Langmuir and mesoscale and submesoscale and bears, oh my!
 Assessing process impacts on climate

-Baylor Fox-Kemper, Brown University, Earth, Environmental and Planetary Sciences, Providence, RI, United States, Steven C Clemens, Brown University, Earth, Environmental, and Planetary Sciences, Providence, RI, United States, Leah Johnson, Applied Physics Laboratory University of Washington, Seattle, United States, Qing Li, Los Alamos National Laboratory, Los Alamos, United States, Arin Nelson, University of Colorado at Boulder, Atmospheric and Ocean Sciences, Boulder, CO, United States, Patrick Orenstein, Brown University, Providence, RI, United States and Brodie Pearson, Brown University, Geological Sciences, Providence, RI, United States
+Baylor Fox-Kemper, Brown University, Department of Earth, Environmental and Planetary Sciences, Providence, United States, Steven C Clemens, Brown University, Earth, Environmental, and Planetary Sciences, Providence, RI, United States, Leah Johnson, Applied Physics Laboratory University of Washington, Seattle, WA, United States, Qing Li, Los Alamos National Laboratory, Los Alamos, United States, Arin Nelson, University of Colorado at Boulder, Atmospheric and Ocean Sciences, Boulder, CO, United States, Patrick Orenstein, Brown University, Providence, RI, United States and Brodie Pearson, Brown University, Geological Sciences, Providence, RI, United States

 Abstract: